 LIBOR Replacement Risk.
 The London Interbank Offered Rate ("LIBOR") was a leading floating rate benchmark used in loans, corporate and municipal bonds, asset-backed and mortgage-backed securities, interest rate swaps, notes, derivatives and other instruments or investments.
 On July 27, 2017, the United Kingdom's Financial Conduct Authority, which regulated LIBOR, announced the gradual phase out of LIBOR.
 As of September 2024, all publications of LIBOR have been discontinued.
 Public and Private sector market participants have worked to establish new or alternative reference rates to be used in place of LIBOR.
 The U.S. Federal Reserve, based on the recommendations of the New York Federal Reserve's Alternative Reference Rate Committee (comprised of major derivative market participants and their regulators), has begun publishing Secured Overnight Financing Rate ("SOFR"), a broad measure of secured overnight U.S. Treasury repo rates, as the preferred alternative rate to LIBOR.
 Actions by regulators have resulted in the establishment of alternative reference rates to LIBOR in most major currencies.
 Markets are developing in response to these new rates, but questions around liquidity in these rates and how to appropriately adjust these rates to eliminate any economic value transfer at the time of transition remain a significant concern.
 Proposals for alternative reference rates for other currencies have also been announced or have already begun publication.
-The unavailability of LIBOR presents risks to the Funds' performance and/or NAV.
+The unavailability of LIBOR presents risks to the Funds, including the risk that any pricing or adjustments to the Funds' investments resulting from a substitute or alternate reference rate may adversely affect the Funds' performance and/or NAV.
 The utilization of an alternative reference rate, or the transition process to an alternative reference rate, may adversely affect the Funds' performance.
-It remains uncertain how such changes would be implemented and the effects such changes would have on the Funds, including any negative effects on the Funds' liquidity and valuation of the Funds' investments, issuers of instruments in which the Funds invest and financial markets generally.
+It remains uncertain how such changes would be implemented and the effects such changes would have on the Funds, including any negative effects on the Funds' liquidity an